Telstra International Privacy Statement

 Privacy matters to us and we know it matters to you.
-We are committed to protecting your privacy, keeping your personal information safe and ensuring the security of your data in accordance with applicable data protection laws, including but not limited to the EU General Data Protection Regulation (GDPR) and various applicable privacy laws.
+We are committed to protecting your privacy, keeping your personal information safe and ensuring the security of your data in accordance with applicable data protection laws.

 Our Privacy Statement

-For information on how we handle cookies on this website, please refer to our Cookies Policy which can be found here.
+For information on how we handle cookies, please refer to our Cookies Policy.

-For information on how we process personal information relating to our Australian businesses, please refer to our Australian Privacy Statement which can be found here.
+For information on how we process personal information relating to our Australian businesses, please refer to our Australian Privacy Statement.
+This Privacy Statement came into effect on 1 July 2023 and may be updated periodically.

 What personal information do we collect and process?

-The types of personal information we collect, and process depends on the Telstra products and services you have and how you use them.
-Generally, we may collect, use, disclose or otherwise process personal information we need in order to verify you, provide you with our products and services, and communicate with you about them.
-This may include your name, date of birth, contact details (such as work address, email address, phone number), occupation, device ID and IP address and similar data.
+The types of personal information we collect and process depends on the Telstra products and services you have, how you use them, and our relationship with you.
+Generally, we may collect, use, disclose or otherwise process personal information that we need in order to verify you, provide you with our products and services, and communicate with you about them.
+This may include your name, date of birth, contact details, occupation, device ID, IP address and similar data.

 Depending on the Telstra products and services you use, we may also collect the following personal information: